tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

     <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_execute.png" alt="Executing a sample Petstore request" /></a>

 Swagger UI submits the request and shows the [curl that was submitted](docapis_make_curl_call.html).
 The Responses section shows the [response](docapis_doc_sample_responses_and_schema.html).
-(If you select JSON rather than XML in the "Response content type" drop-down box, you can specify that JSON is returned rather than XML.)
+(If you select JSON rather than XML in the "Response content type" drop-down box, the response's format will be JSON.)

 <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_response.png" alt="Response from Swagger Petstore get pet request" /></a>

 {% include important.html content="The Petstore is a functioning API, and you have actually created a pet.
 You now need to take responsibility for your pet and begin feeding and caring for it!
-All joking aside, most users don't realize they're playing with real data when they execute responses in an API (using their own API key).
+All joking aside, most users don't realize they're playing with real data when they execute responses in an API (especially when using their own API key).
 This test data may be something you have to wipe clean when you transition from exploring and learning about the API to actually using the API for production use." %}

 ### Verify that your pet was created

 1. Expand the [**GET /pet/{petId}** endpoint](http://petstore.swagger.io/#/pet/getPetById).
 2. Click **Try it out**.
 3. Enter the pet ID you used in the previous operation.
-(If you forgot it, look back in the POST Pet** endpoint to check the value.)
+(If you forgot it, look back in the **POST Pet** endpoint to check the value.)
 4. Click **Execute**.
 You should see your pet's name returned in the Response section.

 {% include random_ad.html %}